pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 are, it will insert them into database.

 To this I'll add simple REST-ful backend that will return results in JSON.
-Endpoint will accept timestamp parameter, API will return all results fetched from Stack Overflow after time designated by timestamp.
-I'm going to use CherryPy because it's simple and easy to get started with.
+We'll have one endpoint /update.
+It will accept one parameter 'timestamp', and will return all results fetched from Stack Overflow after time designated by timestamp.
+I'm going to use CherryPy because it's simple and easy.
-CherryPy has really gentle learning curve, if you know some Python you can get up and running in matter of minutes, design of framework seems intuitive, there is no overheard of settings, it does not enforce any design paradigm, it gives you freedom to do what you'd like to do.
+CherryPy has really gentle learning curve, if you know some Python you can get up and running in matter of minutes, design of framework seems intuitive, it does not enforce any design paradigm and gives you freedom to do what you'd like to do.

-Our CherryPy app will simply serve static index.html file on root resource, it will serve static js script on /static url, and it will have one endpoint /update that will return results fetched by SO client after certain timestamp.

 Finally I'll add some frontend to whole mixture - trivial JS script polling our /update endpoint and appending (or actually prepending) results to DOM.
 I'm going to use poling instead of websockets, because it's a bit easier to start with polling, you remain on the level of simple HTTP GET without having to setup websockets server.
-It also seems like polling is in wider use, while writing this post I checked Twitter implementation of timeline and it seems that it uses polling in the background.
-If open dev tools while on Twitter timelien, you'll see plain AJAX requests taking place in the background polling with regular intervals.

 ## Simple Stack Overflow Scraper